Welcome to PCIStandard.com

 The PCI standard comprises two basic steps:

-1. Pass quarterly remote vulnerability scans conducted by a Visa and MasterCard "Qualified Independent Scan Vendor" such as McAfee® SECURE™ - Offered for free via this site - Click here.
-PCI scans are required for all Internet connection points whether they are office networks or home/office connections (dial-up, DSL, cable or wireless) or permanent Internet servers such as your web site and email server, etc.
+1. Pass quarterly remote vulnerability scans conducted by a Visa and MasterCard "Qualified Independent Scan Vendor".
+PCI scans are required for all internet connection points whether they are office networks or home/office connections (dial-up, DSL, cable or wireless) or permanent Internet servers such as your web site and email server, etc.

 SAQ A v2.0 All cardholder data functions outsourced.
 No Electronic Storage, Processing, or Transmission of Cardholder Data